-DOE is a responsible Federal land manager and steward of natural and cultural resources at DOE sites.
-DOE uses institutional controls for its LM (or LTS) program to manage lands, facilities, materials and resources under its jurisdiction.
+DOE is a responsible federal land manager and steward of natural and cultural resources at DOE sites.
+DOE uses institutional controls for its long-term stewardship (LTS) program to manage lands, facilities, materials and resources under its jurisdiction.
+LTS includes the physical controls, institutions, information and other mechanisms needed to ensure protection of people and the environment at sites or portions of sites where DOE has completed or plans to complete "cleanup" (e.g., landfill closures, remedial actions, corrective actions, removal actions and facility stabilization) and where legacy contamination will remain hazardous.
+The DOE's Legacy Management (LM) procedures for DOE sites includes a combination of land-use controls, monitoring and maintenance and information management practices.
 Many of these controls are required as part of the decision process established by various laws, such as the Nuclear Waste Policy Act; the Atomic Energy Act; the Resource Conservation and Recovery Act (RCRA); the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), or cultural resource management statutes.
 In other cases there are no specific statutory requirements, but DOE has decided to use institutional controls to supplement active remediation, pollution control, public and resource protection, physical security, or to bolster the integrity of engineered remedies.

 Click here to learn more about DOE's Office of Legacy Management.